johnstonskj/rust-xdirs/README.md

 ## Changes

+**Version 0.1.1**

+* Added: example and text to README.
+* Fixed: documentation links and table of functions.

 **Version 0.1.0**

-* Initial version, all primary functions tested on Linux (Ubuntu), macOS, and Windows.
+* Initial version: all primary functions tested on Linux (Ubuntu), macOS, and Windows.
-* Documentation included, with the same form as dirs_next.
+* Documentation: included function doc with the same form as dirs_next.

 ## TODO